CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Risk.Disclaim.sec=<span style="text-transform:uppercase">{Risk.Disclaim.sec.lc}</span>

 Risk.Disclaim.sec.lc=Your access to and use of the {_Project_NFT} and {_NFT_Media} is at your own risk.
-Except as expressly set forth herein, to the maximum extent permitted under applicable law, {_Creator}, its parents, affiliates, partners, employees, officers, directors, contractors, agents, licensors and equityholders (the “{_Creator_Entities.Target}”) disclaim all warranties and conditions, whether express or implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, title and non-infringement in the {_Project_NFT}s and {_NFT_Media}.
+Except as expressly set forth herein, to the maximum extent permitted under applicable law, {_Creator}, its parents, affiliates, partners, employees, officers, directors, contractors, agents, licensors and equityholders (the “{_Creator_Entities}”) disclaim all warranties and conditions, whether express or implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, title and non-infringement in the {_Project_NFT}s and {_NFT_Media}.
 The {_Creator_Entities}  make no warranty or representation and disclaim all responsibility and liability for: (a) the completeness, accuracy, availability, timeliness, originality, security or reliability of the {_Project_NFT}s and {_NFT_Media}; (b) the operation or compatibility with any other application or any particular system, device, blockchain, digital wallet, hardware or marketplace; and (c) whether the {_Project_NFT}s and {_NFT_Media} will meet your requirements or be available on an uninterrupted, secure or error-free basis; and (d) the deletion of, or the failure to store or transmit the {_Project_NFT}s and {_NFT_Media}.
 The {_Project_NFT}s and {_NFT_Media} are intended for consumer enjoyment, use and consumption only.

 Risk.LimitLiability.Ti=Limitations of Liability